gonzaloan/go-exercises/README.md

 Allows to adapt the behaviour of a struct to an interface when there's incompatibility, without the need to change code.
 ### 3) Behavioral
 #### Observer
-Allows objects to subscribe to another element to be notified about an event.
+Allow objects to subscribe to another element to be notified about an event.

+#### Strategy
+Allows setting a family of similar functions on a base class.
+Part of SOLID
 ## Net